Academic Policies and Requirements

 - Complete courses within IGETC (Intersegmental General Education Transfer Curriculum) categories

-A D is the minimum acceptable grade in electives and other limited categories of coursework.
+A grade of 'D' is the minimum acceptable grade in electives and other limited categories of coursework.

 Progress Indicators for Noncredit Courses

 Students enrolled in noncredit courses receive one of the following progress indicators.
 Progress indicators do not receive grade points and are not used in calculating a student’s GPA.